Furnace Installation in Small-Town Ontario: 2026 Rural Homeowner Guide

 Relica Comforts has been serving rural and small-town Ontario for years with furnace, AC, heat pump, and water heater installations.
 Fixed pricing, written quotes, proper permits, and detailed start-up reports on every install.

 Request a free consultation or call (647) 491-6009 to discuss your home's current setup and what upgrade path makes sense.
-We'll walk through fuel options, rebates, and timing before any quote is given.
+We'll walk through fuel options and timing before any quote is given.